 - First English Civil War: Battle of Turnham Green: The Royalist forces withdraw in the face of the Parliamentarian army and fail to take London.

 - Louis VII of France marries Adela of Champagne.

-- Battle of Alnwick English victory over the Scots, Malcolm III of Scotland, and his son Edward, are slain.
+- Battle of Alnwick: in an English victory over the Scots, Malcolm III of Scotland, and his son Edward, are killed.

 - English king Æthelred II orders the killing of all Danes in England, known today as the St. Brice's Day massacre.